Mapping Your Domain Name to Work with Blogger

 - Edit the www CNAME record for the domain name you want to use with your Blogger account.
 This update tells the Web browser to open your Blogger blog when visitors enter your domain name's URL in the browser address bar.

-- Configure your Blogger account to use your domain name.
+- Using instructions from the same help article listed above, configure your Blogger account to use your domain name.

 - Log in to your Account Manager.